-If you don’t have health insurance or your insurance doesn’t cover enough physical therapy, we can arrange for continuing medical treatment without having to pay anything upfront.
+If you don’t have health insurance or your insurance doesn’t cover enough physical therapy, we can arrange for you to get continuing medical treatment without having to pay anything upfront.

 NO Legal Fee for Estate Work for Wrongful Death in NY Elevator Accidents!

 If you’re an immediate family member of a loved one who was killed in an elevator accident and who died without a will, a family member needs to be appointed as executor of the estate.

 We provide FREE legal services for estate work for wrongful death when someone is killed in an elevator accident, and the family doesn’t have or doesn’t want to spend the money to hire an estate lawyer.

 Can You File a Lawsuit if You Witnessed Someone Injured or Killed in an Elevator Accident in New York?

 If you saw someone injured or killed in an elevator accident, you may be able to have your own lawsuit because you saw the elevator accident happen.

 If you were present at the elevator accident scene, you may be considered to have been “in the zone of danger,” and it may be possible for you to recover money for emotional distress.

 For you to be able to have your own lawsuit because you saw someone injured or killed in an elevator accident, elevator accident attorneys in New York must be able to show all three of the following:

 - There was an unreasonable risk of bodily injury or death, which usually is what happens in an elevator accident.